A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: Summary and Outlook

 It is worth reiterating that our method essentially probes phase evolution consistency between pairs of GW events.
-Lensing in the geometric optics regime is expected to exhibit phase evolution consistency between the images in general.
+In general, lensing in the geometric optics regime is expected to exhibit phase evolution consistency between the images.
 However, there are exceptions where the images violate this consistency.
 For example, it has been shown that Type II images of GW sources with significant higher-mode content will have a phase morphology that is distinct from that of the GWs produced by the source \cite{wang2021identifying, janquart2021identification, Vijaykumar:2022dlp, Taylor:2024yjt}.
 On the other hand, Type I and III images will have morphologies identical to that of the source.
 Consequently, phase-evolution consistency between pairs of images, where exactly one of them is a Type II image of a GW source with significant higher-mode content, will be violated.
 Thus, all methods that look for phase-evolution consistency between GW event pairs, including ours, the traditional posterior overlap statistic method \cite{Haris:2018vmn, Goyal:2023lqf, Barsode:2024zwv}, machine learning methods \cite{Goyal:2021hxv, Magare:2024wje}, and cross-correlation methods \cite{Chakraborty:2024net}, will not work for said exceptions, without adequate modifications.
+We have also made an assumption that the strongly lensed signals do not undergo any extra amplitude and phase modulation due to the wave optics effect caused by micro-lenses embedded within the macro-lens, which may result in phase evolution inconsistency \cite{diego2019observational, seo2025residual, mishra2024exploring, shan2024microlensing, yeung2023detectability} between the strongly lensed images.